Bahías de Huatulco International Airport

 Huatulco International Airport (Aeropuerto Internacional de Huatulco) (Note: Aeropuertos del Sureste (ASUR) lists the airport's name as Huatulco International Airport.) is an international airport located in Santa María Huatulco, in the State of Oaxaca, Mexico.
 The airport manages both domestic and international air traffic for the southern and southeastern Pacific coast of Oaxaca, and it serves as an international gateway to the Mexican tourist destination of Huatulco and the Costa Region of Oaxaca.
 The airport is owned by Aeropuertos del Sureste (ASUR).

-Huatulco Airport experienced rapid growth up to March 2022, becoming one of the fastest-growing airports in the country and offerting nonstop flights to many major cities in Mexico and seasonal flights to destinations in the United States and Canada.
-In 2024, the airport served 847,178 passengers, a 7.4% decrease from previous year.
+Huatulco Airport experienced rapid growth up to March 2022, becoming one of the fastest-growing airports in the country and offering nonstop flights to many major cities in Mexico and seasonal flights to destinations in the United States and Canada.
+In 2024, the airport served 847,178 passengers, and 801,803 passengers in 2025, a 5.4% decrease from previous year.